Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 1 tablespoon vinegar

-Sift flour, baking soda, and salt; add to cocoa mixture.
+Sift together the flour, baking soda, and salt; carefully combine with the cooled cocoa matrix.

 Ingredients